Tyrone Taylor Preview, Player Props: Brewers vs. Dodgers

 Tyrone Taylor At The Plate

-- Taylor is batting .178 with five doubles, four home runs and two walks.
+- Taylor has five doubles, four home runs and two walks while hitting .178.

-- In 27.0% of his games this year, Taylor has notched at least one RBI.
-In four of those games (10.8%) he recorded two or more RBI.
+- Taylor has an RBI in 10 of 37 games this season, with multiple RBI in four of them.

-- In nine of 37 games this season, he has scored, including multiple runs once.
+- He has scored at least once nine times this season (24.3%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.